TM11153431/programmeerproject-6/PROCESS.md

 # 28/06
 Added extra columns to the table.
 Tweaked the function for the index which determines the color of edges.
 Speeding is now penalized more than number of speeders.
 Legends are added to graph.
 Solutions to the challenge are determined and are worked out now.
 Text and visuals are almost done.

+# 29/06
+Finished code.
+Updated readme and made report etc. All done now, thanks for tuning in.